mootools/mootools-more/Docs/Drag/Sortables.md

 #### complete

-Fired when the item ends dragging.
-Note: fires even if the sort has not changed.
+Fired when the item ends dragging, even if the sort has not changed.

 ##### Signature: